w-jamil/proteus-eti/README.md

 ### Inputs

 - The original datasets as an array with size 1 x n, where ‘n’ represents the length of the dataset.
+- Supervised learning method (requires ground truth).

 ### Outputs

 - Neyman’s Prediction Intervals
 - Conformal Prediction Intervals

-### Specifications for Inputs:

-- Supervised learning method (requires ground truth).